 Anterior Cruciate Ligament Tear (ACL Tears):

-One of the most common knee ailments is an ACL tear.
+An ACL tear refers to one of the most common knee ailments in active children.
 Players who participate in sports like football, basketball, soccer, and volleyball, as well as persons who participate in physically demanding occupations, may get this condition.
 Surgical and noninvasive therapies are available.
 An ACL injury usually heals in six to nine months for most people.

-An ACL tear occurs when the anterior cruciate ligament (ACL) in the core of your knee is torn.
-The tear might be partial (just a small portion of the ligament is ripped) or complete (the ligament is completely destroyed) (the ligament is torn into two pieces).
-If you rupture your ACL, pain will occur.
-You may hear or feel a pop when your knee “gives out” (collapses or buckles).
-Typically, your knee will begin to swell right away.
+An ACL tear occurs when the anterior cruciate ligament (ACL) in the core of the knee is torn.
+The tear might appear partial (just a small portion of the ligament is ripped) or complete (the ligament is destroyed) (the ligament is torn into two pieces).
+If your child ruptures their ACL, pain will occur.
+The child may hear or feel a pop when the knee “gives out” (collapses or buckles).
+Typically, the knee will begin to swell right away.

 - An anterior cruciate ligament (ACL).